All Projects

 mature it.

-low fire grog from the very clay being used.
+low-fire grog from the very clay being used.
 When just slightly

 sintered the particles "have give" like the genuine Yixing clay.
 It is just a matter of experimentation to discover the right

 sintering temperature.
-Of coarse, a range of
+Of course, a range of

 sieves are needed to be able to process the particulate to the right sizes.

-Achieving sheen and color: Of course, this can be achieved by a stained spray-on layer, best done at the
+IAchieving sheen and color: Of course, this can be achieved by a stained spray-on layer, best done at the

 bisque stage, that melts to the desired degree.
 For red color from the body alone, it is more complicated.
-Iron-bearing vitreous bodies almost always fire dark brown (ed is achieved by making them less vitreous, meaning the sheen is lost).
+Iron-bearing vitreous bodies almost always fire dark brown (red is achieved by making them less vitreous, meaning the sheen is lost).
 This is the case with

-Redart, the most available red burning clay.
+Redart, the most available red-burning clay.
 It seems possible that redness could be achieved by mixing in a body stain.
 Another option is the application of a red burning

 engobe at the